 In court, she alleges adultery.
 However, he could argue that his wife set him up and connived him into it.

+Provocation.
 Someone made you do it.
 If a wife accuses her husband of domestic abuse, he could claim she provoked him by hitting him first.
 It’s taboo to talk about this but male domestic violence exists.
 In these cases, men are victims just like women.

 Often, men stay in bad relationships and this may involve a significant degree of denial.
 They may, for example, want to protect their children.
 Perhaps their church encourages them to continue to work on the union.
 Men may persist for the same kinds of reasons that women do.

-Final Words on Divorce vs Annulment
+Comments on Divorce and Annulment